open-scholarship-sfu/phase1-base/implementation_committee/tor.md

     Individual meetings with the Open Scholarship representatives will also be scheduled as needed.

+i) Roadmap
+The intended schedule of meetings with the implementation committee and the tentative agendas are as follows:

+    A.  1st meeting: October 2025
+*Agenda*: Set SMART goals for the implementation of the Open Scholarship Principles and decide on budget allocation for the first year.

+    A.  2nd meeting: February 2026
+*Agenda*: Review the goals for the implementation of the Open Scholarship Principles and report advances on the financial sustainability of the initiative.

+    A.  3rd meeting: July 2026
+*Agenda*: Overall balance of the year and setting goals for the next year.

 5. Reporting\
     Community leaders will report to the Open Scholarship Framework representatives about the progress towards the goals set by the